TylorKing/3D/files/Extruder PSU mount (1-3 extruder)/readme.txt

 Allows to mount the extruder on a standard powersupply.
 Also included are variants for dual and tripple extruder setups.
-While the dual extruder version should work fine.
-The tripple extruder version could fail given the lever length and total load/combined stepper motor weights (dual & triple version untested).
+This design is compatible with most extruder constructions.
+In particular with BMG  and MK8 (Creality & Anycubic)

+Note: Only the dual and single extruder is tested.

 Print Settings
 Printer: